niemesgt/niemesgt.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in the Miami University Department of Economics in the Farmer School of Business.
+I am an Associate Professor in the Miami University Department of Economics in the Farmer School of Business.
 I am also a Faculty Research Fellow at the NBER in the Development of the American Economy program.

 My primary research interests are in economic history, health economics, and labor economics.